Mohamed-Ammar/AES/README.md

 **A** dvanced **E** ncryption **S** tandard (128-bit) A specification for the encryption of electronic data established by the U.S. National Institute of Standards and Technology (NIST) in 2001. aslo known by the name **Rijndael**
+*Implemented here is the encryption the decryption can be done through reversing the processes*
 ___
 ## Inputs